-As a part of the needs assessment process the project initiated appropriate consultations with local administrations in Syunik and Gegharkunik regions.
-Through these meetings the project informed the counterparts about project overall objectives, activities, donor and overall purposes.
-The project reached an initial agreement with the local authorities in both regions to support identifying relevant communities with their specific needs for lightning.
-Initial agreements were reached with both Syunik, and Gegharkunik marz regional authorities, and Vardenis, Sisian and Goris municipality officials to suppled lightning installation process, and to discuss and identify beneficiary communities.
+As a part of the needs assessment process in the previous reporting period the project had initiated appropriate consultations with local administrations in Syunik and Gegharkunik regions.
+The project had reached an initial agreement with the local authorities to support identifying relevant communities with their specific needs for lightning.
 In addition, as a result of interproject synergy with UNDP's "Sustainable Communities Programme" data (lists of already supported communities, and communities potentially needing street lighting) and lessons learnt were considered and used to further identify and prepare the preliminary list of beneficiary communities.
 Based on the mentioned preliminary results and list of communities, the street lights/lamps procurement process was conducted again with close inter-programme synergy with other UNDP projects (particularly with Sustainable Communities Programme) with a similar activity/component.
-The acquired street lamps will arrive tentatively in March-April, 2022.
+The acquired 870 high quality street LED lamps arrived in March, 2022.